youwenshao/staffroom/README.md

 - Plans and users are stored in Supabase Postgres.
 Guests can browse but cannot save or retrieve records.
 - Diagram files upload to S3-compatible storage (Supabase storage recommended) and only the public URL is stored in Postgres.
-- Student-teachers can share plans with selected professors; professors can see their own plans and any shared student plans; admins can see everything.
+- Student-teachers can share plans with selected professors via the `shared_professors` array; professors can see their own plans and plans explicitly shared with them (not based on `professor_student` table relationships); admins can see everything.

 **Recommendation for Users**: Download or print plans regularly; storage is best-effort and depends on configured database/bucket availability.